jonathanw82/Soil_Watering/README.md

 These Files make up a autowatering system
-The code allows the ATmega328P to sleep in power down mode to extend battery life, After an alloted amount of time checked by a while statme and a sleep count an led will blink, when the wake up time is reached a watchdog interupt will wake the chip and enable a transistor connected to the soil probe (SensorPowerPin) to power the sensor, then wait 400th of a second for the reading to stablise then determine what to do next.
+The code allows the ATmega328P to sleep in power down mode to extend battery life, After an alloted amount of time checked by a while statment and a sleep count an led will blink, when the wake up time is reached a watchdog interupt will wake the chip and enable a transistor connected to the soil probe (SensorPowerPin) to power the sensor, then wait 400th of a second for the reading to stablise then determine what to do next.
 If the soil is dry (PowerDownDisable) will stop the sleep routine enable the pump transistor (PumpPin)